 “Quantity” means that quantity of the Product that Seller agrees to make available or sell and deliver, or cause to be delivered, to Buyer, and that Buyer agrees to purchase and receive, or cause to be received, from Seller pursuant to the terms of a Transaction.

-“Replacement Price” means the price at which Buyer, acting in a commercially reasonable manner, purchases substitute Product not delivered by Seller (plus or minus any increase or decrease in transmission charges incurred by Buyer to the Delivery Point) or, absent such a purchase, the market price for such Quantitydelivered to the Delivery Point as determined by Buyer in a commercially reasonable manner.
+“Replacement Price” means the price per unit of Product at which Buyer, acting in a commercially reasonable manner, purchases substitute Product not delivered by Seller (plus costs reasonably incurred by Buyer in purchasing substitute Product including additional transmission charges, if any, incurred by Buyer to the Delivery Point) or, absent such a purchase, the market price for such Quantity at the Delivery Point as determined by Buyer in a commercially reasonable manner, provided however, in no event shall such price include any penalties, ratcheted demand or similar charges.

+“S&P” means the Standard & Poor’s Rating Group (a division of McGraw-Hill, Inc.) or its successor.

-“Sales Price” means the price at which Seller, acting in a commercially reasonable manner, resells the Product not accepted by Buyer (including additional transmission charges, if any, incurred by Seller in delivering such Product to the third party purchasers) or, absent such a resale, the market price for such Quantity delivered to the Delivery Point as determined by Seller in a commercially reasonable manner.
+“Sales Price” means the price per unit of Product at which Seller, acting in a commercially reasonable manner, resells the Product not accepted by Buyer (excluding costs reasonably incurred by Seller in reselling such Product, including additional transmission charges, if any, incurred by Seller in delivering such Product to the third party purchasers) or, absent such a resale (which shall be solely at Seller’s option), the market price Seller would have been able to obtain for such Quantity at the Delivery Point as determined by Seller in a commercially reasonable manner, [provided however, in no event shall such price include any penalties, ratcheted demand or similar charges.]

-“Schedule” or “Scheduling” means the acts of Seller, Buyer and/or their designated representatives, including each Party’s Transmission Providers, if applicable, of notifying, requesting and confirming to each other the quantity and type of Product to be delivered on any given day or days during the Periodof Delivery at a specified Delivery Point.
+“Schedule” or “Scheduling” means the actions of Seller, Buyer and/or their designated representatives, including each Party’s Transmission Providers, if applicable, of notifying, requesting and confirming to each other the quantity and type of Product to be delivered on any given day or days during the Delivery Period at a specified Delivery Point.

 “Seller” means the Party to a Transaction that is obligated to sell and deliver, or cause to be delivered, the Product.

-“Settlement Amount” shall mean, with respect to a Transaction and the Non-Defaulting Party, the losses and costs (or gains), expressed in U.S. Dollars, which such party incurs as a result of theliquidation, including, but not limited to, losses and costs (or gains) based upon the then current replacement value of such Transactiontogether with, at the Non-Defaulting Party's option, but without duplication, [all brokerage fees, commissions and other similar transaction costs and expenses reasonably incurred by such Party either in terminating any arrangement pursuant to which it has hedged its obligations or entering into new arrangements which replace a terminated Transaction]; reasonable attorneys’ fees, if any, incurred in connection with enforcing its rights under this Agreement; and all losses and costs which such party incurs [to modify its use of owned or controlled generation assets as a result of the termination of such Transaction].
-In calculating a Settlement Amount, the Non-Defaulting Party shall discount to present value (in a commercially reasonable manner based on the Interest Rate for the applicable period) any amount which would otherwise have been due at adate later than the Early Termination Date and shall add interest at the Interest Rate to any amount due prior to the Early Termination Date.
+“Settlement Amount” shall mean, with respect to a Transaction and the Non-Defaulting Party, the Losses or Gains and Costs, expressed in U.S. Dollars, which such party incurs as a result of the liquidation of Terminated Transactions pursuant to Article 5.2, discounted to present value (in a commercially reasonable manner based on the Interest Rate for the applicable period) for any amount which would otherwise have been due at a later date and shall add interest at the Interest Rate for any amount due prior to the date of the calculation.

-“Transmission Provider” means entity or entities transmitting or transporting the Product on behalf of Seller or Buyer to or from the Delivery Point in a particular Transaction.
+“Transmission Provider” means any entity or entities transmitting or transporting the Product on behalf of Seller or Buyer to or from the Delivery Point in a particular Transaction.

 ARTICLE TWO: